CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .quad ABS-EXPR,....

 Emit 8-byte word values.
-If any expression is empty then an assembler stores 0 and warns about empty expression.
+If any expression is empty then the assembler stores 0 and warns about empty expression.

 ### .rawcode